WarrenGSlice/weatherApp/README.md

  by using the npm install command and check the package.json file in your new project to make sure it matches this project.
 If anything is missing you can type npm i (name of missing dependency) and then use npm start to run it.

+ I created this project over several days, but then only committed it once everything ran properly.

+ I first created the currentLocation page to get the current location to work which next meant I needed to use the weather api to make it work which is when I added the apiKeys file.
+To make the api keys work for you. go to https://home.openweathermap.org/myservices and sign up, then register for free api keys.
+They will send you an email with your free api key and an api to test it with.
+Use the test link to make sure it works.
+Once it works, you can copy the api key into your own file where mine is listed.

+  Next, I create the search city function using the forecast.js file.
+This is where i added the cost to search different cities weather.
+After this I just fine tuned everything.
+Such as converting times, temps and refining the UI in the css.

+  Although it was all committed at once, I spent a lot of time on it in one day.
+I only had a few days to make it so there are only a few commits.